 If you have the misfortune to encounter an SSA employee who does not understand the SSA's policies or who has some bias against transgender people, do your best to keep calm.
-We would recommend asking for a supervisor, and if that does not help, you should not hesitate to try another office if there is one nearby.
+We would recommend asking for a supervisor, or bringing or mailing your application to another office.